 Another option is to have the wood split.
 If you do this, you can then sell it for firewood which will give you your money back.
 So it will go towards the investment you spent on removing the tree in the first place.

 One of the biggest factors in removing a tree is the size of the tree.
-While it’s hard to calculate costs based on diameter, you can definitely ask for a quote based on the height of your tree, which isn’t too difficult to guestimate.
+While it’s hard to calculate your tree service cost based on diameter, you can definitely ask for a quote based on the height of your tree, which isn’t too difficult to guestimate.

 Here is what most companies charge based on the height of the tree you want to be removed.
 Though each company is different, this gives you a good idea of what to expect before you talk to them.